jeylanab/JavaScriptMain/README.md

 # JavaScript-First

 ## Description
-in this rrepository i was pushing all my practice javascript code i was programming.
+in this repository, I was pushing all my practice "JavaScript" code I was programming.